FOREX-Yen under pressure ahead of BOJ, euro near 4-month high

 By Hideyuki Sano

-high as 78.93 yen on Monday, way above a seven-month low of
+late U.S. levels but way above a seven-month low of 77.13 yen

 "There's quite a lot of expectations about the BOJ's easing